pappas999/Link-My-Ride/README.md

 - Ensure financial incentive for both vehicle owner and renter are sufficient to promote good behaviour

+- Add features to facilitate vehicle fleet management including reporting and analytics

+- Expand to other API-enabled vehicles

 - Cover all essential insurance

-- Use user's timezone (Currently all times in the web app are in UTC)
+- Improve UI/UX (Form validation, responding to events emitted from smart contract, use user's timezone [currently all times in the web app are in UTC] and more)

-- Add form validation in web app

-- Better responding to events emitted from smart contract in web app

-- Expand to other API-enabled vehicles